 MY GUARANTEE: I promise you that if your script is ready to submit, as is, I will return it to you free of charge with a referral to one of my contacts in the industry.

-Once you’ve read the book, watch the webinar in which I review the key concepts behind my TV Pilot Story Map method: The 1-Hour TV Pilot Beat Sheet: From ABC to AMC to HBO to Netflix now available for download at The Writers Store.
+Once you’ve read the book, watch the webinar in which I review the key concepts behind my TV Pilot Story Map method: The 1-Hour TV Pilot Beat Sheet: From ABC to AMC to HBO to Netflix now available for download.

-If you’re interested in how the Story Map breaks down the hottest format in television, the 30-minute Dramedy, check out my webinar: Writing the 30-Minute Dramedy: The New Frontier! now available for download at The Writers Store.
+If you’re interested in how the Story Map breaks down the hottest format in television, the 30-minute Dramedy, check out my webinar: Writing the 30-Minute Dramedy: The New Frontier! now available for download.